s-arina/s-arina/README.md

 # Hi, I'm Sarina. ✨

-I'm a recent graduate of the Grace Hopper Program from FullStack Academy, excited to join the world of software engineering 🌱.
+A recent graduate of the Grace Hopper Program at FullStack Academy, excited to join the world of software engineering 🌱.
+I'm passionate about UI / UX and front-end design!

-I have a passion for coding 💻 , graphic design 🎨 , illustration 👩‍🎨 , and gaming 🎮.
+I'm based in NYC and love coding 💻 , graphic design 🎨 , illustration 👩‍🎨 , and gaming 🎮.

 ## 🌙 My Portfolio